michalis0/DataScience_and_MachineLearning/README.md

 ## Week 1
 - Everyone joins class Slack channel.
-We will use Slack for all communication in the slack.
+We will use Slack for all communication in the class.
 - Brief intro how to use slack.
 ------
 - Introduction to Python notebooks and Google colab